-Whether you are an individual thinking about a career change or personal development, a team undertaking a innovative project, or a large organisation rolling out a new strategy you will need a plan of some sort.
+Whether you are an individual thinking about a career change or personal development, a team undertaking an innovative project, or a large organisation rolling out a new strategy you will need a plan of some sort.

 Action plans do not need to be overly complicated.
 For example, at the simplest level, to-do lists and shopping lists can be crude but effective action plans.

-If you are an individual aiming to achieve a simple goal such as going on holiday the details of the plan will of course be very different to a large multinational corporation making an action plan for launching their next product.
+If you are an individual aiming to achieve a simple goal such as going on holiday the details of the plan will, of course, be very different to a large multinational corporation making an action plan for launching their next product.
 But despite this the initial questions that you need to ask are very similar.